ShaddGallegos/ee-containers/roles/ee-builder/README.md

 ## Requirements

-* Ansible 2.12 or higher
+* ansible-core 2.12 or higher
-* Podman 3.0 or higher
+* podman 3.0 or higher
+* podman-docker
 * ansible-builder 3.0 or higher
 * Red Hat registry credentials (for accessing base images)
 * Internet connectivity for downloading dependencies